The Relevance of Photonics Buyer's Guides for Users and Advertisers

 - It should deliver data with high quality – for example, list only suppliers which really offer a certain product, rather than only having a certain keyword in their company description.

 - Ideally, it also offers related scientific and technical information, helping you e.g. to work out your detailed requirements.
-For example, if you intend to purchase some laser goggles, you can profit from first reading an encyclopedia article on eye protection which makes you aware of the relevant qualities of those goggles.
+For example, if you intend to purchase some laser goggles, you can profit from first reading an encyclopedia article on laser safety glasses which makes you aware of the relevant qualities of those goggles.
 It would be frustrating to buy some and discover later on that you have overlooked an important selection criterion.

 As a regular user of our encyclopedia, you know that we serve you very well with scientific and technical information, including various practical hints, and you will thus probably also prefer our buyer's guide which has similar qualities.
 Even if you just start with Google, you will often enough be reminded about our encyclopedia and buyer's guide and continue your search there.